Wild Bird Rescue 101

 Here is information for specific situations:

-Nestling songbirds: if you find one on the ground, try to find the nest.
+Nestling songbirds: If you find one on the ground, try to find the nest.
 If you find it, pick up the nestling and put him back, even if this means getting out the big ladder.
 A nestling’s best chance of survival is with his parents; birds (except for vultures and pigeons) have a poor to non-existent sense of smell, and the parents won’t care if you’ve handled their baby as long as they get him back.
 If you cannot find the nest but the parents are around, you can make a nest out of a small plastic blueberry basket or margarine tub (poke holes in the bottom so it won’t fill with water during rain), line it with leaves or dry grass, and hang it from a protected branch; keep watching to make sure the parents have resumed care.
 If the nestling is obviously injured, or has been touched by a cat, you’ll have to find a rehabilitator (see end of article); nestlings need to eat every 20 minutes, so you’ll have to find one quickly.
 Meanwhile, get a small box.
-Take a hand towel (or small piece of material), twist and curve it into a donut shape, and place it in the box; take another hand towel and drape it over the donut so it becomes a makeshift nest.
+Take a hand towel (or small piece of material), twist and curve it into a donut shape, and place it in the box; take another one and drape it over the donut so it becomes a makeshift nest.
 Place some Kleenex over the second towel, so it can be easily cleaned if the bird poops, then put the bird in.
 Put another small towel over the top of the box to conserve heat, because nestlings become chilled easily.

 Fledgling songbirds: The fledgling part of a bird’s life is filled with danger.
 Normally they climb out of the nest, hop from branch to branch, lose their balance, fall down, then climb back up again.
 The problem is if they encounter humans or domestic pets.
 If you find a healthy fledgling, odds are the parents are still taking care of him, and are probably watching nearby.
 If he’s on the ground, pick him up and put him in a leafy bush or the branch of a tree, anything that will provide some protection, and let the parents take over.
 Keep pets and children out of the area for at least two hours.
 If you check again in two hours and he is still there, or if he is obviously injured, you’ll need to call a rehabilitator.
 Fledglings can be temporarily housed in a box or small pet carrier, just put a small towel on the bottom so they can grip.
 As with all birds, once the bird is in a dark box leave him alone in a quiet place while you find help; stress, as well as injury, can kill a bird.